aksholokhov/pysr3/README.md

-SciKit-Learn compatible library for training mixed-effects models.
+Python library for selecting covariates in linear mixed-effect models.